 A license to practice is required by each state and/or jurisdiction where individuals might practice as a counselor.
 It is the responsibility of each STUDENT to determine the license requirements for their respective state and to meet the requirements of their state for licensure.
 License laws for each state may be found by visiting each state’s licensing board website, and through the American Counseling Association website: https://www.counseling.org/knowledge-center/licensure-requirements

-The university does not offer the Clinical Mental Health Counseling program in the states of Alabama, Arkansas, Delaware, Illinois, Kansas, Kentucky, Missouri, New York, North Carolina, and Oregon, due to the educational requirements for counseling licensure in these states.
-If a student moves to any of these states prior to graduation they will not be able to proceed with the CMHC program.
-Additionally, if a student moves to one of these states after graduation, the CMHC program will not meet the education requirements for professional licensure in those states.
+The university does not offer the Clinical Mental Health Counseling program in the state of Rhode Island due to the educational requirements for counseling licensure in this states.
+If a student moves to this state prior to graduation they will not be able to proceed with the CMHC program.
+Additionally, if a student moves to this state after graduation, the CMHC program will not meet the education requirements for professional licensure in this state.

 Obtaining a license to practice as a professional, clinical mental health counselor often involves “layers” of licensing.
 In some states, students can advance from one level of state licensure to the next level of licensure by meeting a higher criteria of educational and professional qualifications (for example, from Licensed Professional Counselor to Licensed Professional Clinical Counselor, Licensed Associate Counselor to Licensed Professional Counselor, etc.).
 Students are responsible for determining the licensure requirements in the state for which they intend to practice, and for meeting the various requirements to apply for a mental health practitioner license at each licensure level as defined by state regulation.